Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - gutenberg sorted based on internal rarity cut where the best result so far (guten-rarity-all-5k-2.5k) is cut
 - inputs reorderd after to replicate og datset minus the cut sentences

+gpt2-concat-cbt-rarity-iorder-2k-p3k:
+- rerun of e486cf0 (cbt-rarity-2k-p3k), the cut from the best result (cbt-rarity-all-4.5k-.3k) no applicable to due to signifacnt index difference
+- cbt-rarity-2k-p3k reordered to initial dataset order

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh